aconstas/curriculum/intermediate_html_css/intermediate_css_concepts/advanced_selectors.md

 ### Learning outcomes

 * Understand how to use parent and sibling selectors
-* Recognize the difference between pseudo classes and pseudo elements
+* Recognize the difference between pseudo-classes and pseudo-elements
-* Learn about some of the most useful and common pseudo elements and pseudo classes
+* Learn about some of the most useful and common pseudo-elements and pseudo-classes
 * Learn about the different ways to select an attribute or its parts

 ### Child and sibling combinators